-- (a) In each case where there is insufficient data to enable a comparison of the existing water quality with the relevant water quality standard as shown in Schedule D, activities shall be managed in a manner which: - (i) maintains or improves enhances 16 the existing water quality - (ii) has regard to the likely effect of the activity on the values identified for the relevant Wwater Mmanagement Sub-zone\ - (iii) has regard to relevant information about the existing water quality in upstream or downstream Wwater Mmanagement Sub-zone\, where such information exists. - (b) For the avoidance of doubt, subsection (a) applies: - (i) in circumstances where there is insufficient data to enable a comparison of the existing water^ quality with any of the water^ quality standards for a Wwater Mmanagement Sub-zone\ (in which case subsection (a) applies to every water^ quality standard for the sub-zone) 1 - (ii) in circumstances where there is insufficient data to enable a comparison of the existing water^ quality with all of the water^ quality standards for a Wwater Mmanagement Sub-zone\1 (in which case subsection (a) applies only to those standards with insufficient data).
+- (a) In each case where there is insufficient data to enable a comparison of the existing water^ quality with the relevant water^ quality standard as shown in Schedule D to Part II the Regional Plan3, activities shall must5 be managed in a manner which: - (i) maintains or improves enhances29 the existing water quality - (ii) has regard to the likely effect of the activity on the values identified for the relevant Wwater Mmanagement Sub-zone. - (iii) has regard to relevant information about the existing water quality in upstream or downstream Wwater Mmanagement Subzones, where such information exists. - (b) For the avoidance of doubt, subsection2 (a) applies: - (i) in circumstances where there is insufficient data to enable a comparison of the existing water^ quality with any of the water^ quality standards for a Wwater Mmanagement Sub-zone1 (in which case subsection2 (a) applies to every water^ quality standard for the Sub-zone)1 - (ii) in circumstances where there is insufficient data to enable a comparison of the existing water^ quality with all of the water^ quality standards for a Wwater Mmanagement Sub-zone1 (in which case subsection2 (a) applies only to those standards with insufficient data).